awarenessxz/react-gadgets/doc/README.md

 1. `yarn install` -- install the node packages
 2. `yarn run build` -- build the library

+##### Notes:

+- `react-gadgets` outputs two bundle in two different javascript module formats (`CommonJS (cjs)`, `ES Modules (esm)`)
+- `code-spliting`
+    - Rollup accepts multiple entry point when bundling the library to allow user to import only the necessary chunks of the library instead of importing the entire library when they only require 1 component.
+    - However, these entry points have to be added in manually when creating new components.
+To simplify the process, a simple script (`auto-generate-entry-points`) is run automatically when building the library to extract all the entry points specified inside `src/index.js`

 #### Storybook

 1. `yarn run storybook` -- run storybook
 2. `http://localhost:6006` -- open in internet browser to view storybook locally

 ### 3. Publishing to NPM

+### 4. Testing the library locally

+Instead of publishing to NPM to test the library, you can follow these steps to test the library locally before publishing.

+1. create a project using `npx create-react-app example`
+2. Inside `react-gadgets` folder
+    - use `yarn link` to create a link to the library
+3. Inside `example` project folder
+    - inside `app.js`, import the component (eg. `import { Sample } from 'react-gadgets';`) and add the component (`<Sample />`)
+    - start the application `yarn start`
+4. you should receive the following error
+    ```$xslt
+    Error: Invalid hook call.
+Hooks can only be called inside of the body of a function component.
+This could happen for one of the following reasons:
+    1. You might have mismatching versions of React and the renderer (such as React DOM)
+    2. You might be breaking the Rules of Hooks
+    3. You might have more than one copy of React in the same app
+    See https://fb.me/react-invalid-hook-call for tips about how to debug and fix this problem.
+    ```
+    - **Solution:** This is because the library is using a different version of React from your existing project.
+To resolve, follow the steps:
+        1. In your project (`example`)
+            - `yarn install`
+            - `cd node_modules/react && yarn link`
+            - `cd node_modules/react-dom && yarn link`
+        2. In your library (`react-gadgets`)
+            - `yarn link react`
+            - `yarn link react-dom`
+            - `yarn run build`
+        3. In your project (`example`)
+            - `yarn start`
+5. happy testing

 ## Setting up Project in IntelliJ [Optional]